trifonova-n/mask-rcnn-pytorch/README.md

 - [ ] ImageNet pretrained weights of backbone is ok, works need on COCO pretrained weights of the whole model
 - [ ] refined documentation and examples
+- [ ] replace third party libs nms and roi_align with pure PyTorch, but need wait NMS natively supported version of PyTorch, which is coming soon.

 ## Usage